FuzzyIdeas/lowtechguys/public/static/markdown/faq-rcmd.md

 Looking at the **% CPU usage** is not a very accurate way of judging the app's efficiency.

-Especially on M1, read more about it in this article: [CPU percentage is misleading on M1 Macs by The Eclectic Light Company](https://eclecticlight.co/2022/02/24/cpu-percentage-is-misleading-on-m1-macs/)
+Especially on Apple Silicon.
+Read more about it in this article: [CPU percentage is misleading on M1 Macs by The Eclectic Light Company](https://eclecticlight.co/2022/02/24/cpu-percentage-is-misleading-on-m1-macs/)

 ### Why do I see CPU usage spikes?